Greenstand/treetracker-decisions/0005-onboarding-process.md

 * Bad, because more work and coordination is required
 * Bad, because the website may have to be updated from time to time
 * Bad, because volunteers do not get immedaite access to the community
+* Bad, because the potential volunteers might not be able to choose the right team without context.